15 Very Unhealthy Foods And Drinks You Should Avoid

 Bacon can make everything all right with the world or so, say the bacon lovers!
 But bacon lovers should keep in mind that their favorite food is loaded with unhealthy salts and saturated fats.
 You can add small amounts of bacon to your vegetables to enjoy the taste without filling your body with unhealthy fat.
 You can also use it as a garnish by sprinkling crumbled bacon on a side dish of Brussels sprouts or a vegetable salad.
 Its salty and smoky flavor also improves the taste of other dishes.

 These pastries are considered a breakfast treat, but they are the unhealthiest food to start your day with.
-Made up of white flour, these contain tones of added sugar.
-Even the fruit flavors are not derived from a real fruit.
+Made up of white flour, the pastry contains tones of added sugar.
+Even the fruit flavors are artificial and not derived from a real fruit.
 A serving of two pack toaster pastries contains a whopping 10 teaspoons of sugar.
+Other sugar-laden foods include donuts, candy, dessert, ice cream, and chocolate.
 These can drastically increase your blood sugar levels accompanied by a mid-morning energy crash.
 So, avoid these pastries and look for a healthy alternative.
 You can try the whole-wheat pita bread spread with a thin layer of peanut butter.
 You can also stuff them with sliced apples or strawberries.

 We all are in love with deep dish pizza because of its thick and dense crust that offers a great taste.
 But the excess dough in the crust can greatly increase your calorie count.
-Additionally, the fattening whole-milk cheese and greasy meat toppings comprising of bacon, sausage and pepperoni also add more calorie.
+Pizza is a high-sodium food with increased salt in the crust, sauce, cheese, and toppings.
+Additionally, the fattening whole-milk cheese and greasy meat toppings consisting of bacon, sausage, and pepperoni also add more calories.
 A two slice serving can load your system with 1300 calories and 24 grams of saturated fat that clogs your arteries.
 It is difficult to give up your favorite pizza, but you need not do so.
 Opt for a thin crust pizza that contains less starch and has veggies like onions, peppers, mushrooms and broccoli instead of meat toppings.
 This will fill you up and provide nutrition at the cost of just 250 calories!